xitrum-framework/scalive/README.rst

 This tool allows you to connect a Scala REPL console to a running Oracle (Sun) JVM process without any prior setup at the target process.

-If you want a Clojure REPL console, try `liverepl <https://github.com/djpowell/liverepl>`_.

 Download
 --------